korczis/grace/README.md

 As title suggest ```grache pack``` is fundamental command of grache.

-Lets start with simple:
+Lets type followin:

 ```
 grache pack
 ```

-We should get sometthing like this:
+And we should get sometthing like this:

 ```
 tomaskorcak@kx-mac:~/dev/grache-test$ grache pack